-At the beginnings of 2021 I attended an online art course, Fun with portraits, with the artist and illustrator Sasha DeWitt.
+At the beginnings of 2021 I attended an online art course, Fun with portraits, with the talented artist Sasha DeWitt.

 I found out that I love the torn paper collage technique.
 I like the idea of recycling scraps of paper into something else, in this case into portraits.
 I re-use packing paper, wrapping paper, magazines, newspaper and old books.
 It takes a lot of time and patience but for me it is relaxing and rewarding: piece by piece a face come out in an unexpected way.

-I enjoy adding personality to a portrait, gluing scraps/images in the background and/or thinking of a text that in some way refer to the person potrayed, using sometimes non-natural skin tones.
+I enjoy adding personality to a portrait, gluing scraps/images in the background and/or thinking of a text that in some way refers to the person portrayed, using sometimes non-natural skin tones.
 Playing with colours and texts gives me great freedom of expression and satisfaction.

 For my latest artworks head over to my artistic accounts on Instagram and Facebook.

-I make portraits on commission.
+I am available for portrait commissions.
 Please contact me if you would like information about sizes, materials, prices, shipping and delivery details or visit my Etsy Shop.

 Activity for kids – Make your own self-portrait